Heat cables, heat tape, heated mesh & heated pans

 We always encourage homeowners to take the necessary steps to properly deal with the sources that are contributing to ice dam formation before recommending heat cables.
 Whether it be the sealing of warm air leaks into your attic space, adding more insulation, or providing proper ventilation for your unconditioned spaces, there are certain things that can be done with your home to minimize the likelihood of ice dams and prevent damage to your home.

 All this being said, are we saying that we would not recommend heating cables?
 Absolutely not!
 In fact, Last year alone, we installed over a mile of heat cables in the Minneapolis/St Paul area.
+We even sell the heat cable.
 Sometimes, it is far too invasive or expensive to properly air seal, ventilate and insulate the conditioned spaces of your home.
 Heat cables definitely provide a legitimate alternate course of action.
 When installed properly heat cables can prevent damage to the house caused by ice dams.